Sharp local well-posedness for quasilinear wave equations with spherical symmetry: Introduction

-\begin{rem} The lower bounds of the lifespan, \eqref{eq-1-4}, obtained in Theorem \ref{th-2-al-global} for $n=3$ is sharp in general.
+\begin{rem} The lower bounds of the lifespan, \eqref{eq-1-4}, obtained in Theorem \ref{th-2-al-global} for $n=3$ is sharp in general, in terms of the order.
 Actually, as in Remark \ref{rem-1.1}, for the sample case $a=1$, $g=b=0$, it is well known that there exists data $(\ep \phi, \ep \psi)$, so that, for any $\ep\in (0, 1]$, the lifespan of the classical solutions has upper bound $T_*\le \exp(C/\ep)$ for some $C>0$.
 By the way, it is clear from the proof of Theorems \ref{th-1}-\ref{th-high}, that, when $|g|\ll 1$, we could obtain the following lower bound of the lifespan

 Moreover, when $\ep_c\ll 1$,